 - a) Less than Significant with Mitigation.
 There are no special-status wildlife or plant species, or associated habitat, located within the biological study area; however, habitat for nesting migratory bird species, which are protected under the Migratory Bird Treaty Act (MBTA), was found to be present within the vicinity of the biological study area.
 The proposed project would potentially result in the trimming of multiple trees and the removal of up to twenty trees to complete the construction of the new bicycle and pedestrian facilities along Placerville Drive and Green Valley Road.
 The trees that would be removed are located within the existing City right-of-way along Placerville Drive and Green Valley Road.
-The removal of trees and the close proximity of construction activities to large, mature trees could affect nesting birds, if present.
+The removal of trees could affect nesting birds, if present.
 These activities could cause disruption to nesting activity, particularly if construction occurred during the nesting season (February 1-August 31).
 Potential impacts on nesting birds could result in the mortality of young through forced fledging or nest abandonment by adult birds, as well as destruction of nests.
 Implementation of Mitigation Measure BIO-1 would reduce impacts to MBTA species to less than significant. - b) Less than Significant.
 The proposed Placerville Drive Bicycle and Pedestrian Facilities would consist of constructing sidewalks and Class II or Class IV bicycle facilities along Placerville Drive and Green Valley Road, on both sides of the roadway.
 The existing environment is developed and urbanized, lacking a natural environment to support special-status plant and wildlife species.
 Construction of the proposed project may result in permanent impacts to the valley foothill riparian habitat associated with Hangtown Creek and include the removal of white alder and understory vegetation within this habitat.
 The loss of riparian vegetation can have adverse effects on aquatic habitat as riparian habitat reduces sedimentation and erosion along stream banks, can provide an important movement corridor for wildlife, overhanging canopies provide shade, and riparian vegetation offers habitat for invertebrates that are a source of food for aquatic and terrestrial life.
-However, the portion of valley foothill riparian habitat that would be impacted by construction activities provides a very low habitat value and function due to the surrounding land uses.
+However, the portion of valley foothill riparian habitat value and function due to the surrounding land uses.
 Any disturbed areas would be reseeded with native seed mix.
 The permanent removal of up to 20 trees would require a Woodland Alteration Permit from the City.
 With the implementation of permit requirements, impacts to valley foothill riparian would be less than significant and no mitigation is required.